flatpak/flatpak/README.md

   <img src="https://github.com/flatpak/flatpak/blob/master/flatpak.png?raw=true" alt="Flatpak icon"/>
 </p>

-Flatpak is a system for building, distributing and running sandboxed desktop applications on Linux.
+Flatpak is a system for building, distributing, and running sandboxed desktop applications on Linux.

 See https://flatpak.org/ for more information.